sudrich/sf-gad/README.md

 pytest sfgad
 ```

+### Usage

+The framework defines an modular interface that allows full customization of the analysis process.
+For examples, see the tutorials on [using a pre-defined analyzer](https://github.com/sudrich/sf-gad/blob/master/examples/predefined_analyzer.ipynb) and [using a custom analyzer](https://github.com/sudrich/sf-gad/blob/master/examples/custom_analyzer.ipynb).

 ## Acknowledgements

 This work originated from the QuestMiner project (grant no. 01IS12051) and was partially funded by the German Federal Ministry of Education and Research (BMBF).